jason-ash/jtash/src/posts/20191004-riddler-bayes-millionaire.md

 ---
-title: Who wants to Bayes a Millionaire
+title: Who Wants to Bayes a Millionaire
 slug: riddler-bayes-millionaire
 date: "2019-10-04"
 excerpt: Forgive the pun - this was a fantastic Riddler Express challenging you to calculate your odds of winning a million dollars!